🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 How long does it take to send money to Nigeria?

 Transfer times depend on the app and payment method you use.
 For example, Express options from services like Remitly or MoneyGram can deliver funds within minutes, while Economy or bank-based transfers may take a few days.
 If you’re learning how to send money to Nigeria from USA, Mexico, or the Philippines, it’s best to use an app that supports instant or same-day delivery.
-Ogvio, Wise, and WorldRemit are some of the most reliable options for fast transfers.
+Ogvio, Wise, and WorldRemit are some of the most reliable options for fast (often instant) transfers.

 Can I send money to Nigeria using a money transfer app from the USA or UK?